Plum curculio: Hosts

-The plum curculio can be found in apple, nectarine, plum, cherry, peach, apricot, pear and quince.
+The plum curculio can be found in apple, nectarine, plum, cherry, peach, apricot, pear, quince, and blueberry.
 It may also survive on wild plum, hawthorn, and crabapple.
+Females may oviposit on other plants, regardless of if the beetle larvae can survive on them.
 It is found most commonly in areas east of the Rocky Mountains and in eastern Canada.
 The beetles are most active during the spring time when the weather is warm, damp, and cloudy.
-They are often seen in heavy leafed trees.
+They are often seen in heavy leafed trees, and overwinter in woods.

 Injury or damage to fruit

 Plum curculio beetles can cause irreparable damage to a fruit harvest.
 In badly damaged fruit, one can identify large scars and bumps due to feeding.
 Most internally damaged fruit (through burrowing into the fruit) drops prematurely.

 Control

 Control of the plum curculio is fairly easy to maintain.
+Traps, often containing benzaldehyde, can be used to determine the presence of the plum curculio in an orchard.
 Application of proper insecticide during the pink and petal-fall stages of apples, also the petal-fall and shuck-split stages in peaches and cherries is usually enough to reduce plum curculio damage to a minimum.
 An important preventative measure is destroying the fallen, damaged host fruits before the adults emerge.
 Pest management at petal fall is also of particular importance.
+There have also been examples of using a trap tree or bush in apple or blueberry systems for plum curculio control.